huansu/An-Image-Guided-System-for-Dorsal-Acupoint-Massage-in-Rehabilitation-Care/README.md

-# *Location and Path Planning of Dorsal Acupoints for a Robotic Massage System*
+# *An Image-Guided System for Dorsal Acupoint Massage in Rehabilitation Care*

 > **Brief:** This repository contains code for dorsal acupoint localization and path planning for a robotic massage system.
 ![pic](pic/pipeline.svg)